Partnering with Districts & Universities

 Among Wilson’s most distinctive characteristics is our model of partnerships with similarly motivated entities like individual schools, entire districts, or colleges and universities.
 Partners in any endeavor share concerns about the same challenges, are motivated by the same conditions, and are driven to accomplish the same outcome.
 Each collaboration is unique and tailored to achieving Literacy for All for the designated population.

 Partnering with schools and districts is a Wilson specialization.
 Each school or district is matched to an implementation team of dedicated Wilson staff who learn about the issues and goals of a school or district before crafting a customized, scalable plan for implementing Wilson’s research-based programs.
-These plans,called COMPASS (COMprehensive Plans for Sustainability and Success), outline the path by which a school or district can successfully implement and sustain the selected Wilson program in the school or district.
+These plans, called COMPASS (COMprehensive Plans for Achieving Success and Sustainability), outline the path by which a school or district can successfully implement and sustain the selected Wilson program in the school or district.
 Plans vary according to a school or district’s needs and priorities and may include the introduction of a Multi-tiered System of Supports (MTSS) or Response to Intervention (RTI) strategy.
 Each plan outlines the pathway and timeline for developing the capacity to sustain the benefits of the selected Wilson program independently of Wilson Language Training.
 This occurs by certifying and credentialing local teachers to become teacher-leaders.

 In working with schools and districts, Wilson strategically applies the principles and tenets of implementation science.
 This relatively new, research-based discipline, incorporated into COMPASS and in our Literacy Specialists’ practices, guides program implementation and assures fidelity when using Wilson’s research-based interventions with students.